eggdev/swimm.in-drf/FEATURES.md

 - [ ] Workouts persist for the coaches with date and data about which athletes started/completed them and when
 - [ ] Can clone a workout and send it out as a new one
 - [ ] What data would we want to get from it?
 Connect Apple Watch stuff to it?
+- [ ] Can scan an image of a white board and translate it to an actual workout

 ## Athlete features
 - [ ] Clock linked to account, bluetooth to phone and application